padiac/padiac.github.io/notes/statistics-expectations-chi2-t-f.md

-This note summarizes the expectation and variance properties of three foundational distributions derived from the normal family: chi-square, Student's t, and F.
+﻿This note reviews the expectation (and whenever informative, the variance) of three distributions that are built from sums or ratios of squared normal variables: chi-square, Student's $t$, and the $F$ distribution.
+For each we record a concise derivation so the formulas are logically traceable.

 ---